-PPC, CPC, CTR, SPA, SBA, ACoS – the acronyms used in Amazon advertising is not the only thing that is confusing when you dive into the science of paid ads.
-I guess science is the right term to use here as it sometimes feels like you need to be a rocket scientist to understand the possibilities and processes of managing ad campaigns.
+PPC, CPC, CTR, SPA, SBA, ACoS – It’s not only the acronyms used in Amazon advertising that are confusing when you dive into the science of Amazon’s paid ads.
+It can definitely be overwhelming, especially for Amazon beginners, to understand the possibilities and processes of managing ad campaigns.

 So let’s start with the fundamentals.